m-gusta-666/Nuwe-Repte4/README.md

 In the url field, you can change the connection url, which in this case is `localhost:3306`, and the database in which the tables will be created by Hibernate, which in this case is `test`.
 Also, you must change both `username` and `password` to values that can be used with your connection and have sufficient permissions to perform CRUD operations in the database.

-Once this is done, you should already be able to run the application and test it using [Postman](https://www.postman.com/).
+Once this is done, you should already be able to run the application and test it using [Postman](https://www.postman.com/) (see 'Postman tests' section at this README).
 ## Structure

 In this CRUD I have chosen to persist two simple entities, **Fruita** & **Verdura**, both of which have the same two fields (not including Id).